Young Courage Award

 The Young Courage Award is part of SI’s specially adapted toolkits focusing on human rights and democracy, e.g. the Cube Project, Electionville, and To me there’s no other choice, our much used exhibition material about Raoul Wallenberg.

 Nominations for the Young Courage Award are made digitally through a campaign on social media.
 For this, SI has compiled several easy-to-use communication components, such as social media posts in words and images, as well as film material, which Swedish embassies freely has at its disposal.
+For practical reasons it is recommended that local nomination campaigns focus on a slightly older age-group, e.g. 17-25 year-olds.

 The international nominations campaign opens once per year on January 27 and coincides with the Holocaust Remembrance Day.
 This is also to make visible the award’s affiliation with Raoul Wallenberg’s deeds.
 The call is open just over 6 weeks (up to and including March 15).